mprestin77/oci-vgpu-kvm/README.md

 # 4. Oracle Linux 8 Host Setup Steps

-4.1	Copy the downloaded vGPU driver files to the server and install the host driver
+4.1	Copy the downloaded vGPU driver files to the server.
+If you are using Oracle Linux 8.7 or later Oracle Linux image, prior to installing NVIDIA driver enable gcc-toolset-11 by running

+scl enable gcc-toolset-11 bash

+You’ll also need to disable nouveau driver that has a conflict with NVIDIA driver.
+Check if nouveau driver is loaded by running

+lsmod | grep nouveau

+If it shows nouveau driver in the output of the command, you’ll need to disable it first.
+To disable nouveau driver on Oracle Linux create the /etc/modprobe.d/blacklist-nouveau.conf file and add the content below:

+blacklist nouveau

+options nouveau modeset=0
+Save the file and re-generate initramfs:

+sudo dracut --force

+After disabling the driver reboot the server:

+sudo reboot

+and install the host driver

 sudo bash NVIDIA-Linux-x86_64-xxx.xx.xx-vgpu-kvm.run